mhagiwara/one-month-challenge/201612_neural-networks.md

     - two input units, three fully-connected hidden units, one output
     - it learns four distinct patterns (activity vectors) corresponding to states in FSA
     - double the input: FSA -> square the states, NN -> double the hidden units

+## 2016/12/02

+- Week7
+- Why is it hard to train an RNN
+    - Backpropagation is linear! -> gradients shrinks or explode exponentially
+    - Four effective ways: LSTM, Hessian Free Optimization, Echo State Networks, Good initialization with momentum
+- Long Short Term Memory
+    - A linear unit with self-lite, write gate, read gate, keep gate
+    - 'We can backpropagate through this circuit because logistics have nice derivatives'
+    - Handwriting recognition using LSTM